 The Company qualifies as an "emerging growth company" under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 For as long as the Company is an emerging growth company, it may choose to take advantage of exemptions from various reporting requirements applicable to other public companies.
-An emerging growth company may elect to use the extended transition period to delay adoption of new or revised accounting pronouncements applicable to public companies, but must make such election when the company is first required to file a registration statement.
-The Company has elected to use the extended transition period to maintain its emerging growth company status as allowed under the JOBS Act.
+An emerging growth company may elect to use the extended transition period to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are made applicable to private companies, but must make such election when the company is first required to file a registration statement.
+The Company has elected to use the extended transition period described above and intends to maintain its emerging growth company status as allowed under the JOBS Act.